KevMca/trap-control/README.md

 The original intention behind this project was to function as part of my submission to the ET4224 module at the University of Limerick and also to create a simple controller for a 2nd Generation Toyota Prius inverter.

-This library was heavily inspired by the Simple FOC Arduino library which can be found at <a href="https://github.com/simplefoc/Arduino-FOC">
+This library was heavily inspired by the Simple FOC Arduino library which can be found at https://github.com/simplefoc/Arduino-FOC

 ##### Sensors
 - Latching hall effect sensors